krakjoe/mimus/README.md

 	class Rule {
 		/*
-		* Shall return the path for the given arguments
+		* Shall return the path for the given arguments, or any arguments if none are given */ public function expects(...$args) : Path;
-		*/
-		public function expects(...$args) : Path;
 	}